 I worked my way into a very senior position at G4S, one of the world’s largest companies, and I am doing well at providing for my wife and children.
 They are my motivation and driving force and the reason I needed to take up arms and wage war on my OCD.
 I am not a therapist but I hope some of this will help others as they wage war against their own demons.

 Since leaving G4S is November 2015 I have successfully supported three major corporates with global resourcing and HR technology transformation projects as a specialist consultant.

-I do this by speaking at company events and workshops, developing or enhancing their wellbeing strategies to include focus on the capability that mental difference brings, and developing diagnostic solutions to enable businesses to target their wellbeing resources and investment to the areas that have most impact to improve the working lives of their most valuable asset, people.
+I did this by speaking at company events and workshops, developing or enhancing their wellbeing strategies to include focus on the capability that mental difference brings, and developing diagnostic solutions to enable businesses to target their wellbeing resources and investment to the areas that have most impact to improve the working lives of their most valuable asset, people.

-This is my most important message.
+So this is my most important message.
 I have mental difference!
 It enables me to approach situations differently to contribute to well-rounded discussions and debates on a particular subject, which supports the development of better outcomes.
 I can proof read better than most, I am an excellent problem solver because I have exercised my brain by continually solving catastrophic challenges, which are far more complex than the majority of business challenges.
 I have an acute risk radar and can spot a personal and business risk before most others.
 I’m also very orderly.